FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ## Closing Remarks

 Overall I'm happy with the preliminary results.
-A bit meta, but as I was researching and verifying claims for this post I used to the tool a few times.
+A bit meta, but as I was researching and verifying claims for this post I used the tool a few times.
 For me this work solves the search and organization problems I was having with my former approach.
 I plan on sharing the underlying code when it's further along.
-I haven't productionalized the code and the front end is entirely vibe coded.
+I haven't productionalized the code and the front-end is entirely vibe coded.
 It's got some jagged edges.
 I'm currently using the tool to survey definitions of domains in NLP, so there will be more updates (and potentially a code base) after I get done with that.